0xprinc/checks-while-hacks/README.md

     + what if I swap all the tokens in the pool
     + what if I borrow all the asset tokens
 9. Do a generic line-by-line review of the contracts.
+10. While approaching a function, it is important that we take atleast one pair of input and calculate its output.
+This hardens our mental model.
-10. Do another review from the perspective of every actor in the threat model.
+11. Do another review from the perspective of every actor in the threat model.
-11. Glance over the project's tests + code coverage and look deeper at areas lacking coverage.
+12. Glance over the project's tests + code coverage and look deeper at areas lacking coverage.
-12. Run static analysers and review their output.
+13. Run static analysers and review their output.
-13. Look at related projects and their audits to check for any similar issues or oversights.
+14. Look at related projects and their audits to check for any similar issues or oversights.
-14. Try to figure out as many as expected invariants in the contract after getting its context.
+15. Try to figure out as many as expected invariants in the contract after getting its context.
-15. Try to avoid `transaction order dependence` in the code or find a way to deal with it.
+16. Try to avoid `transaction order dependence` in the code or find a way to deal with it.
-16. Try to anticipate what will occur when governance turns evil (this may be the case of the RUG PULL, EXIT SCAMS).
+17. Try to anticipate what will occur when governance turns evil (this may be the case of the RUG PULL, EXIT SCAMS).
-17. Comment the "why" as much as possible.
+18. Comment the "why" as much as possible.
-18. Comment the "what" if using obscure syntax or writing unconventional code.
+19. Comment the "what" if using obscure syntax or writing unconventional code.
-19. Comment explanations + example inputs/outputs next to complex and fixed point math.
+20. Comment explanations + example inputs/outputs next to complex and fixed point math.
-20. Comment explanations wherever optimizations are done, along with an estimate of much gas they save.
+21. Comment explanations wherever optimizations are done, along with an estimate of much gas they save.
-21. Comment explanations wherever certain optimizations are purposely avoided, along with an estimate of much gas they would/wouldn't save if implemented.
+22. Comment explanations wherever certain optimizations are purposely avoided, along with an estimate of much gas they would/wouldn't save if implemented.
-22. We should always note all the privileges that are provided to any role and what actually the role can do, any difference in these two will be a vulnerability.
+23. We should always note all the privileges that are provided to any role and what actually the role can do, any difference in these two will be a vulnerability.
-23. Its a centralisation attack when there is given power to the owner to control funds of users in any case.
+24. Its a centralisation attack when there is given power to the owner to control funds of users in any case.

 ## Common questions to ask when we come across any general entity
 1. Will the contract run the same if this entity is removed?